shamasun/SAA-C03/03. AWS Fundamentals/README.md

     - multi-cloud deployment

 ### 4.4 Elastic Compute Cloud (EC2) Basics

 ### 4.5 My First EC2 Instance - PART1
 ### 4.6 My First EC2 Instance - PART2
 ### 4.7 Simple Storage Service (S3) Basics
 ### 4.8 My First S3 Bucket
 ### 4.9 CloudFormation (CFN) Basics
-Template to create AWS Infrastructuere
+- Template to create AWS Infrastructuere
-Also update template and reapply
+- Also update template and reapply
-Even to delete infra
+- Even to delete infra
-YAML or JSON
+- Supports YAML or JSON
-All templates have a resources section.
-This is what tells CF waht to do
+- All templates have a resources section.
-    - Only Mandatory part of a CF template
+    - Only Mandatory part of template
     - YAML
+        - Description: info for user
-        - If you have a AWSTemplateFormatVersion section, the Description section must follow immediately.
+            - If you have a AWSTemplateFormatVersion section, Description must follow it immediately.
-        - Metadata section: control how the UI presents
+        - Metadata: control how presents in AWS console UI
-        - Parameters section: Add fields to prompt user for more information.
-Can have settings on which are vlid entries.Say, AllowedValues key with values = [t2.micro, m1.small, m1.large]
+        - Parameters: Add fields to prompt user for information (free text fields, dropdowns).
+Control choices (e.g., on AZs to use, EC2 instances types and sizes)
-        - Mappings section: allows creation of lookupm tables
+        - Mappings: allows creation of lookup tables
-        - Conditions section: Decision making in the template.
+        - Conditions: Decision making in the template.
 Conditional creation of resources.
-        - Outputs:
+        - Outputs: Control what is reurned on completion of running the CF template.

 ### 4.10 Simple Automation With CFN
 ### 4.11 CloudWatch (CW) Basics